 The deeper question is what these nodes actually are.
 Knowledge is not stored in discrete locations.
 It is distributed across patterns of connection weights, configurations of activation spread across thousands of units.
 There is no single place in your brain that “stores” the concept of a dog.
 The concept is the pattern.
 David Rumelhart and James McClelland’s work on parallel distributed processing established this: knowledge is a pattern that emerges from connections between simple units working in parallel.
 Any system with the right connection patterns could in principle retrieve and represent knowledge, whether or not it is made of biological neurons.

 This architecture has a deep consequence: retrieval is associative and context-sensitive, governed by proximity in a network of meaning rather than by alphabetical filing or logical indexing.
 You remember a song because you smell the perfume you were wearing when you first heard it.
 You solve a physics problem because its structure reminds you of a water-flow analogy you encountered years ago.
-The retrieval mechanism is pattern-matching over a vast landscape of compressed experience, and the quality of retrieval depends on the richness of the connections between compressed patterns.
+The retrieval mechanism is pattern-matching over a vast landscape of encoded experience, and the quality of retrieval depends on the richness of the connections between encoded patterns.

 Activate